If you or a loved one are struggling, we can help. Request a call today.

 • Death

 Overdose treatment depends highly on how much of the drug was consumed and what other drugs were taken with it.
-Medical providers may pump the person’s stomach or administer flumazenil, a benzodiazepine overdose-reversal medication.
+Xanax addiction treatment providers may pump the person’s stomach or administer flumazenil, a benzodiazepine overdose-reversal medication.
 They may also administer fluids and provide supportive care.

 Long Term Effects of Xanax Abuse